ebzzry/barf/README.md

 nix-lisp
 ========

 This utility provides a single `nix` binary for managing your Nixpkgs and NixOS installation.
-It makes it easy—at least for me—to manage my system, instead of memorizing many commands with different interfaces.
+It makes it easier—at least for me—to manage my system, instead of memorizing many commands with different interfaces.

 This program was salvaged from [ebzzry/scripts](https://github.com/ebzzry/scripts), turning it into a repository of its own, to make it easier to distribute.
 In this document, the `$` symbol